LastCallMedia/Mannequin/docs/extensions/drupal.md

 ## Component Metadata

 The `DrupalExtension` is able to read component metadata out of a special comment directly in the Twig file.
 See [Components](../docs/components.md) for more info.
-Here is a sample template to get you started: